run2fail/locker/README.rst

 - Support IPv6 addresses and netfilter rules
 - Add a hostname parameter and support the configuration of the FQDN
 - Support different container paths
-- Support setting parameters in the container's config config (e.g. /var/lib/lxc/container/contig) via the YAML configuration
+- Support setting parameters in the container's config (e.g. /var/lib/lxc/container/contig) via the YAML file
 - Evaluate the order in which to create new cloned containers to handle dependency problems (containers are currently created in alphabetical order)
 - Support execution of commands inside the container after creation, e.g., to install the puppet agent
 - Colored output